Last Updated on 11 September, 2023 by Samuelsson

 Stocks are tagged with a certain amount of risk as there are several factors that contribute to their pricing.
 For instance, Tesla Inc (NASDAQ: TSLA) stock lost over 33.4% in the first half of 2019 due to several concerns like rising financial losses, slower production of Model 3, concerns over delisting and becoming a private company, and competition/threat from Amazon.

-More Things That Impact the Price of Stocks
+More Things That Impact the movement in Price of Stocks

 Companies can decrease their own supply of shares through stock buybacks or delisting.
 Some ways to increase the supply are initial public offerings, spinoffs or issuing of new shares.